catcombo/go-staticfiles/README.md

     err := storage.LoadManifest()
     ```

-    **Pros**: Run separately from the main application and doesn't influence it start up time.
+    **Pros**: Run separately from the main application and doesn't influence it startup time.
-    Also can be run on a docker container build stage to automate the process.
+    It can be run on a docker container build stage, for example.

-    **Cons**: You may forget to run the command if you do not configure it to run automatically.
+    **Cons**: You may forget to run the command if you didn't schedule it's start.

 2. Collect files every time the program starts